 For the simple right-angled triangle below, the sine of the angle θ, is the ratio of the opposite side, o, to the hypotenuse, h.

-The Excel SIN function calculates the sine of a given angle (which is supplied in radians).
+The Excel SIN function calculates the sine of a given angle.

-If your angle is in degrees, you will need to convert it into radians before supplying it to the cos function.
+If your angle is in degrees, you will need to convert it into radians before supplying it to the Sin function.

 Further information and examples of the Excel Sin function can be found on the Microsoft Office website.